nttcom/SkyWay-DrivingVehicle/DrivingVehicle_Server/README.md

   DrivingVehicle_Server$ grunt setup
   ```

- 1. Set _APIKey to your API key registered on SkyWay.io at the top of/dev/js/views/pages/index.ts and /dev/js/models/PeerManager.ts
+ 1. Set _APIKey to your API key registered on SkyWay.io at the top of /dev/js/views/pages/index.ts and /dev/js/models/PeerManager.ts

  ```javascript
  //// inside index.ts and PeerManager.ts